Coronavirus lockdowns: Who they affect and what you need to know

 You don't have to wait for your state or local government to self-isolate.
 Here's how to keep the virus out of your home, how to avoid misinformation about the virus and what you need to know about coronavirus treatments.

-Corrected March 16 at 10 p.m.
-PT to remove any suggestion that New Jersey had declared a curfew.
+Correction, March 16 at 10 p.m.
+PT: Any suggestion that New Jersey had declared a curfew is inaccurate and has been removed.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.